Second 'black box' found in China Eastern plane crash | Business

 Second 'black box' found in China Eastern plane crash

-The second black box has been recovered from the crash of a China Eastern Boeing 737-800 that killed 132 people last week, Chinese state media said Sunday.Searchers had been looking for the flight data recorder after finding the cockpit voice recorder four days ago.
+The second black box has been recovered from the crash of a China Eastern Boeing 737-800 that killed all 132 people on board last week, Chinese state media said Sunday.Firefighters taking part in the search found the recorder, an orange cylinder, on a mountain slope about 1.5 meters 5 feet underground, state broadcaster CCTV said.

 - Country: